thaaru05/AUTOMATING-VBA-MACRO-DOCUMENTATION-AND-TRANSFORMATION/README.md

 ### 🎨 Ultimate Color Control
 Lighten or darken cell & shape colors, change border colors, and imbue your spreadsheets with a professional aesthetic.

-### ✅ Tickmarks & Highlights
+### ✅ Tickmarks &
-Seamlessly insert tickmarks, add highlight-boxes of varied colors, and embed images in comments, ensuring your data is visually compelling and contextually enriched!
+Seamlessly insert tickmarks ensuring your data is visually compelling and contextually enriched!

 ## Setup Instructions